cosmology-tech/starship/README.md

 * Service running that listens to commands, and run commands on the cluster
   * Test RPC: takes test request and spits out an output
   * Create a web frontend that displays your results
+* If we provide any sort of devnet service, we need to figure out **Authn** for all the calls, knowing that for local debugging there is no authn for actual blockchains.
+  Port-forwarding does not sound like a bad idea, since the burden of authn is on `kubectl`.